Example: Slack Notifications for New Posts to a Group Email

 }

-Save the secret from the response — you will need it if you later add signature verification to an intermediary service.
+Save the secret from the response.
+You need it if you later add signature verification to a service in the middle.

 Payload template explained

-The payload_template field is a Go text/template rendered against the parsed email.
-Commonly used fields:
+The payload_template field is a Go text/template.
+Conduit renders it against the parsed email.
+These are the common fields:

 Template variable Description

-The rendered output must be valid JSON that Slack's incoming webhook accepts.
+The rendered output must be valid JSON, and the Slack incoming webhook must accept it.

 New email to team@mail.yourcompany.com From: alice@example.com Subject: Q3 planning sync